B. 1980, Cleveland, Ohio

 I am constantly composing images, even if I do not have a camera with me.
 I was drawn to photography because of its duality: it has the ability to be an almost accurate depiction of reality, but it is always affected by the point of view of the photographer.
 Therefore, photographs are not, in the purest sense, truths but are a skewed representation of truth through the eyes of the photographer.
 This is achieved by the choice in composition or a direct manipulation of the subject matter.
 In addition, the subject is reduced by the transmission of the light to the film plane making every photograph a copy of reality.
 A print becomes a copy of a copy.
 And so on.
 The medium itself is a visual xerox.
 I feel drawn to both aspects of photography and strive for my work to express this duality.

 I mostly photograph the impact of human beings on their environments, almost exclusively without the actual presence of a human being in the frame.
-What can you learn about the absent subject by what I choose to convey in the frame?
-As a viewer, you a become a silent observer, free to interpret the "truth" for yourself.
+What can you learn about us (humans) by what I choose to convey in an image?
+What can you learn about us by examining the new environments we have created as we take over and inhabit the natural world?
+As a viewer you are free to interpret the "meaning" or "reason" or "truth" for yourself.